04 - Stack Machines (Implementation)

 Task 2

-2. Add the missing logic for processing a 6-bit word (a Tuple).
+- Add the missing logic for processing a 6-bit word (a

 Don’t forget to push the result back to the stack if there is any.

-3. Check for an overflow if required and print the overflow state according to our specification.
+Check for an overflow if required and make sure to not exceed our stack machine’s data range.

 Stop the execution if there are not enough operands or there was an illegal instruction, e.g. division by 0.